Transport Layer Security: Data integrity

 A message authentication code (MAC) is used for data integrity.
 HMAC is used for CBC mode of block ciphers.
-Authenticated encryption (AEAD) such as GCM and CCM mode uses AEAD-integrated MAC and doesn't use HMAC.
+Authenticated encryption (AEAD) such as GCM and CCM mode uses AEAD-integrated MAC and does not use HMAC.
 HMAC-based PRF, or HKDF is used for TLS handshake.

 Applications and adoption

 In applications design, TLS is usually implemented on top of Transport Layer protocols, encrypting all of the protocol-related data of protocols such as HTTP, FTP, SMTP, NNTP and XMPP.

 Historically, TLS has been used primarily with reliable transport protocols such as the Transmission Control Protocol (TCP).
 However, it has also been implemented with datagram-oriented transport protocols, such as the User Datagram Protocol (UDP) and the Datagram Congestion Control Protocol (DCCP), usage of which has been standardized independently using the term Datagram Transport Layer Security (DTLS).

 Websites

 A primary use of TLS is to secure World Wide Web traffic between a website and a web browser encoded with the HTTP protocol.
 This use of TLS to secure HTTP traffic constitutes the HTTPS protocol.